Ryan Leone Wasting Talent

-I first interviewed Leone for The Fix (https://www.thefix.com/wasting-talent-ryan-leone-heroin-addict) several months ago.
-We remained in touch and during these months, Leone has shared with me how drugs and alcohol have once again taken over his life.
-Leone spoke to me with great candor about where he has been, where he is now and where he wants to go.
+Ryan Leone wrote his first book, Wasting Talent, when he was 25 years old.
+Now 30, Ryan Leone is working on his second book .
+And still fighting the demons that have plagued him for more than half his life.
+I first interviewed Ryan Leone for The Fix in 2015.
+We remained in touch and during the time since, Leone has shared with me how drugs and alcohol have once again taken over his life.
+Leone spoke to me with great candor.
+He talks about where he has been, where he is now, and where he wants to go.

 Regina Walker: When did you start using and what were the circumstances?